artsy/eigen/docs/2_factor_authentication.md

 **Disclaimer: This file is only intended for internal use, the notion documents will not be accessible for contributors outside the artsy organization.**

-You'll need to set up two factor authentication for logging in to sites like artsy.net and staging.artsy.net .
+You may need to set up two factor authentication for logging in to sites like artsy.net and staging.artsy.net .

 In order to do this, you need to set up two factor authentication on 1password in the following way: